polyipseity/information/special/academia/HKUST/COMP 1029J/inheritance.md

 ## inheritance

 The idea of inheritance is the have {{a base class containing common behaviors, and then derive classes that inherit behaviors from the base class and then add their own behaviors on top of it}}.
-In practice, this means {{methods and fields from the base class are usable in derived classes}}.
+In practice, this means {{methods and fields from the base class are usable in derived classes and other places}}.

 To inherit a class, one use {{the `extends` keyword, like `class Derived extends Base`}}.
-Only {{one class}} be be inherited.
+Only {{one class}} can be inherited.

 ### interfaces